stefschin/BrewPiLess-32-PCB/README.md

 # BrewPiLess-32-PCB
-PCB board to test BPL firmware with ESP33
+PCB board to test BPL firmware from @vitotai with ESP32